zhaopu7/pytorch_text_classfy/README.md

 # text_classfy

-* use pytorch.
+* A toy : use CNN and RNN encoder to do text classfication.

-* use CNN and RNN encoder to do text classfy.
+* Implement by pytorch.